OpenBazaar/openbazaar-go/README.md

 ## Documentation

-When ready we will put up a full documentation of the OpenBazaar protocol and the JSON API at https://docs.openbazaar.org
+When ready we will put up a full documentation of the OpenBazaar protocol and the JSON API at https://docs.openbazaar.org Currently, the docs can be accessed from https://api.openbazaar.org/

 ## Contributing